glacambre/firenvim/README.md

 ### Configuring the filename

 It is possible to configure the name of the file used by Firenvim with the `filename` localSetting.
-This setting is a format string where each element in curly braces will be replaced with a value and where the maxium length can be specified with a percentage.
+This setting is a format string where each element in curly braces will be replaced with a value and where the maximum length can be specified with a percentage.
 Possible format elements are `hostname` (= the domain name of the website), `pathname` (= the path of the page), `selector` (= the CSS selector of the text area), `timestamp` (= the current date) and `extension` (the language extension when using Firenvim on a code editor or `txt` otherwise).
 For example:

 ```vim
 let g:firenvim_config = {